-Prince Harry and Meghan Markle’s royal baby
+The title for Prince Harry and Meghan Markle’s royal baby boy

 In 1917, King George V issued a statement that “the grandchildren of the sons of any such Sovereign in the direct male line (save only the eldest living son of the eldest son of the Prince of Wales) shall have and enjoy in all occasions the style and title enjoyed by the children of Dukes of these Our Realms.”
 Queen Elizabeth II is the current sovereign, so her children and grandchildren get royal titles.
-But her great-grandchildren—like Prince Harry and Meghan Markle’s child—would be Lord or Lady Mountbatten-Windsor, rather than a prince or princess, and they don’t get the HRH title of a “royal highness.”
+But her great-grandchildren—like Prince Harry and Meghan Markle’s son—would be Lord or Lady Mountbatten-Windsor, rather than a prince or princess, and they don’t get the HRH title of a “royal highness.”
 (Find out the difference between a princess and a duchess.)

 So why are Prince William and Kate Middleton’s kids lucky enough to get those royal titles?
 Because the Queen said so, of course.
+(Check out more rules Queen Elizabeth II has broken during her reign.)

 Some of the Queen’s grandchildren, such as Lady Louise Windsor and James, Viscount Severn, could have been given royal titles when they were born, but their parents asked the Queen not to so that they could live more “normal” lives.
 So if Queen Elizabeth decides not to extend the HRH title, it might not be a bad thing after all.